bernie-skipole/remscope/docs/index.md

 This will ask for the ubuntu password

-so now login tot he VPS from your laptop
+so now login to the VPS from your laptop

 ssh ubuntu@<ip address of VPS>